Clever/moredis/README.md

 Oftentimes building out your infrastructure like this makes sense to start, but as time goes on and the number of applications increases it becomes harder to do things like diagnose database performance problems and make application-specific database optimizations.

 moredis is a tool that reduces an application's direct dependency on MongoDB by syncing specific data out of MongoDB and into redis.
-The data is synced in a way that optimizes for the query patterns needed by the application, so that the application no longer requires mongoDB to .
+The data is synced in a way that optimizes for the query patterns needed by the application, so that the application no longer requires MongoDB to .

-See this talk by foursquare for more detailed motivation behind breaking up mongodb monoliths into a more service-oriented persistence layer: [Service Oriented Clusters](https://www.mongodb.com/presentations/service-oriented-clusters-foursquare-0).
+See this talk by foursquare for more detailed motivation behind breaking up MongoDB monoliths into a more service-oriented persistence layer: [Service Oriented Clusters](https://www.mongodb.com/presentations/service-oriented-clusters-foursquare-0).

 ## How it Works

-In a nutshell, moredis works by taking a user specified MongoDB query, then for each returned document, mapping some some value in the document to another value in that document using a redis hash.  moredis also allows you to paramaterize your query with values passed in at runtime.
+In a nutshell, moredis works by taking a user specified MongoDB query, then for each returned document, mapping some some value in the document to another value in that document using a redis hash.  moredis also allows you to parameterize your query with values passed in at runtime.

 For more specific examples, see [Examples](#examples)